nachoaIvarez/flexbox-react/README.md

 `flexbox-react` is agnostic of which post/pre css build flow you have, it works out of the box.
 It's agnostic to it.
 You could have all your styling on css files.
 Or all inlined.
 This sits just in the middle.
 It might be a good idea to see your components and know how they are laid out without jumping between css files or arbitrary, layout-exclusive components specifications.

 ## How
-No hardcoded, bloated, unnecesary vendor prefixes, by
+No hardcoded, bloated, unnecessary vendor prefixes, by
 <a href="http://caniuse.com"> caniuse</a>.
 Just those your browser needs, based
 on your `userAgent`.